frank-nguyen-vd/trivia-api/backend/README.md

 }
 ```

-GET '/api/v1/categories'
+GET `/api/v1/categories`
-- Description: Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Description: Get a paginated list of categories
-- Request Arguments: None
+- Request Arguments:
+  - page: if list of categories spans over multiple pages, then `page` is the page number you want to view
 - Returns: An object with a key 'categories' that contains objects of key:value pairs.
 ```json
 {